Enjoy a Journey through Yesteryear…

 Our facilities are wheelchair-accessible, with free parking for cars, buses, and RVs.
 Group visits can be arranged as well, by calling ahead to book a tour in season.

 We are conveniently located just off the HWY 41 Interstate Bridge on Stephenson Island, our historical museum is typically open to the public during the summer months.
-This year, there will be no admission charge, but suggested donations are: $3 for adults, $1 for teens, and free admission for children age 12 and under.
-Look for the Clydesdale horses pulling a load of logs!
+There is no admission charge, but donations are appreciated.